LePetitBloc/create-react-app/README.md

 ## Contributing

-We'd love to have your helping hand on `create-react-app`!
+We'd love to have your helping hand on `create-react-dapp`!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

 ## React Native